 And miles to go before I sleep.

-And in addition to this lifelong gift, I memorized that school year another and rarer poem that captured my quirky humor that already had been tweaked (perverted?) by Bullwinkle and double entendre.
+And in addition to this lifelong gift, I memorized that school year another rarer poem that captured my quirky humor that already had been tweaked (perverted?) by Bullwinkle and double entendre.
 Edward Lear’s “The Table and the Chair” features two inanimate objects who have a friendly conversation, decide to take a walk to unpack their differences, meet up with a flurry of animals, and introduced me to a set of grand vocabulary words.
 (Chilblains were blisters!
 How marvelous!)

 somebody almost walked off wid alla my stuff